swarmee/partySearch/readme.md

 <img src="https://raw.githubusercontent.com/swarmee/partySearch/master/images/Flat-data-model.png">
 </p>

-This allows the loading and storage of the data to be distributed and scaled easily as their is no dependency on the data stored in the database when loading events.
+This allows the loading and storage of the data to be distributed and scaled easily as their is no dependency on the data stored in the datastore when loading events.
 However it means querying and dealing with the results of queries is more complex as party details are not stored uniquely.
 It also results in massively wide rows if you dataset has multiple parties performing the same role or multiple groups of characteristics of the same type for one party (e.g. main and postal address).

 A partially flatten data model can be leveraged to reduce the number of columns where the dataset has repeating groups of parties and characteristics (it’s very similar to joining all of the tables together in the relational data model).
 This approach is obviously inefficient as there is mass data duplication, and leads to the need for further logic to de-duplicate query results.